 Where are we staying?

-The exact location will be given closer to the time of the conference.
-It is in the City Center of Warsaw.
-It is very easy to get to and is within walking distance of almost the whole city!
+The exact location will be revealed closer to the time of the conference.
+It is on the “Pest” side and is five metro stops away from the Great Synagogue.

 Your conference fee covers the conference, lodging, most meals, and a guided tour.